Seagate/cortx-hare/rfc/6/README.md

-   `consul-config_{server,client}.json` templates.  `bootstrap` script MAY use [`--bind`](https://www.consul.io/docs/agent/options.html#_bind) option to specify IP addresses of consul agents.
+   `consul-config_{server,client}.json` templates.  `bootstrap` script MAY use [`--bind`](https://www.consul.io/docs/agent/options.html#_bind) option to assign IP addresses to consul agents.

 5. Gets fids of Mero services from the Consul KV.
 Updates the corresponding fields in `consul-config-{server,client}.json`